 As you'd expect from one of the largest, coolest and most popular towns in the Alps, Chamonix has a vibrant party scene.
 And unlike many of the puropse-built resorts in the Alps, which largely cater to a seasonal influx of tourists, Chamonix's size and perennial population mean it offers much more in the way of après-ski and nightlife.

 The town centre is jam packed with bars and restaurants, with plenty to suit all ages, tastes and moods.
 One of the most popular spots for après-ski is Chambre Neuf, which has live bands from 5.30-7.30pm, 6 days a week, throughout the winter.
 Expect crowds and plenty of dancing on tables.

 For live music and good beer you can’t go wrong with the Jekyll.
-The MBC, a microbrewery owned and run by four Canadians is ideal for some great beer and food - they serve amazing burgers, and don't miss the legendary half-price chicken wings every Monday night.
+The MBC - a microbrewery owned and run by Canadians with a passion for craft beer - is ideal for some great beer and food - they serve amazing burgers, and don't miss the legendary half-price chicken wings every Monday night.
 Well-heeled guests should try out Le Privilège.The cool ski and board kids hang out in Chamonix Sud at Monkey bar and South Bar, which are both full of beautiful Scandinavians.
 Both have live music and are open from 4pm until late.

 Best for: Mixing with Swedish, French and British party animals.

 Meribel is a cracking party town with some great legendary bars and nightclubs.
 No trip there is complete without checking out The Ronnie, officially Le Rond Point, an après bar on the slopes that does jugs of beer, shots, wine and live music – The Feeling used to be the house band!
 If you've taken full advantage of the beers and wines available, be very careful skiing or boarding back down to town!

 In town, L'Abreuvoir is a stylish new French bar – a welcome change from Alpine pubs and grungy British watering holes.
 La Taverne Bar is an established favourite along with Scott’s Bar and Jack’s Bar for post ski, pre club drinks.
 Then it’s time to head to a club hosting excellent DJs and themed nights.